vegawidget/ggvega/src-ext/TypeScript/README.md

 	Since the R V8 package is not fully ES6 compliant yet, we faced the some error on using Vega-Lite source code directly.
 To work around this problem, we have to generate the Vega-Lite type from the [vega-lite schema](https://vega.github.io/schema/vega-lite/v3.json).
 We have tried different ways to generate TypeScript from json-schema.
 The best result is provided by [quicktype](https://quicktype.io/typescript/).
 Here is a [link](https://app.quicktype.io/?share=1KFE6qo8KU8cupEl5gh6) about how they translate json-schema to TypeScript.

 	You can read more details on [quicktype.md](https://github.com/vegawidget/ggvega/blob/quicktype/dev/TypeScript/quicktype/quicktype.md).

--   discuss the design choices and compromises we made
-    -   example: why TypeScript?
-At the root is that we wanted to base our code on Vega-Lite schema, and we needed an environment where we can "do something" with the schema.
-    -   example: is the ES5/quicktype issue.
-A summary will be good here, you can provide a link to your other report for more details.